Th0masLavigne/FEniCSx_GMSH_tutorials/Tutoriels/Hyper-elastic_beam/README.md

 ## Description of the problem

-This example aims in providing an example of a 3D hyper-elastic beam of dimensions $`40\times1\times1`$.
+This example aims in providing an example of a 3D hyper-elastic beam of dimensions 40 x 1 x 1.

 ![Geometry](./HyperElastic_beam.jpg)